Climate of Miami

-South Florida has a tropical climate, according to the Köppen climate classification, with a hot and wet season in summer, and a warm, dry season in winter.
+The southern tip of South Florida has a tropical climate, according to the Köppen climate classification, with a hot and wet season in summer, and a warm, dry season in winter.

 The climate of Miami is classified as having a tropical monsoon climate with hot and humid summers; short, warm winters; and a marked drier season in the winter.
-Its sea-level elevation, coastal location, position just above the strong Tropic of Cancer, and proximity to the Gulf Stream shape its climate.
+Its sea-level elevation, coastal location, position just north of the Tropic of Cancer, and proximity to the Gulf Stream shape its climate.

 With January averaging 68.6 F, winter features warm temperatures; cool air usually settles after the passage of a cold front, which produces much of the little rainfall.
 Lows sometimes fall to or below 50 F, with an average 3 such occurrences annually, but rarely 40 F; from 1981 to 2010, temperatures reached that level in only eight calendar years.
 Highs generally reach 70 F or higher, and fail to do so on only an average of 12 days annually.

 The Rainy season officially begins May 15th and continues until October 15th.
 During this period, highs are in the mid 80s to mid 90s (29–35 °C), accompanied by high humidity, though the heat is often relieved by afternoon thunderstorms or a sea breeze that develops off the Atlantic Ocean, which then allow lower temperatures, but conditions still remain very muggy.
 Much of the year's 67.41 in of rainfall occurs during this period.

-Extreme temperatures range from 27 F on February 3, 1917, to 100 °F on July 21, 1942, (−1.8 to 38 °C), the only triple-digit (°F) reading on record; the more recent freezing temperature seen at Miami International Airport was on December 25, 1989.
+Extreme temperatures range from 27 F on February 3, 1917, to 100 °F on July 21, 1942 and August 18, 2026, (−1.8 to 38 °C), the two only triple-digit (°F) readings on record; the more recent freezing temperature seen at Miami International Airport was on December 25, 1989.
 The highest daily minimum temperature is 84 °F on August 4, 1993 and September 7, 1897 (although the corresponding record for Miami Beach is 90 °F on July 17, 2001), and conversely, the lowest daily maximum temperature is 32 °F on February 19, 1899.